wetzlingerm/continuoussets/README.md

 > Operands for binary operations can also be vectors, represented by 1D numpy arrays.

 > [!TIP]
 > Many operations support **various evaluation modes** via the keyword argument `mode`.
-These detail whether an exact solution, an outer approximation or an inner approximation should be computed.
+These detail whether an exact solution (`mode = 'exact'`, by default), an outer approximation (`mode = 'outer'`) or an inner approximation (`mode = 'inner'`) should be computed.
 Not all modes are supported for each operation, some operations cannot be evaluated exactly, and runtime may differ strongly between modes.

 Furthermore, the following checks are supported:

+- `bounded`: Boundedness of a set
 - `contains`: Containment of one set or vector in another set
+- `degenerate`: Degeneracy of a set
+- `empty`: Emptiness of a set
 - `intersects`: Intersection between a set and another set or vector
 - `__eq__`: Equality of a set and another set or vector
 - `represents`: Equivalent representation of a set by another set representation